sqlitecloud/docs/src/pages/docs/commands/list-my-apikeys.md

 ## Description

-The LIST MY APIKEYS command returns a list of all the APIKEYs associated to my username.
+The LIST MY APIKEYS command returns a list of all the APIKEYs associated with the username used in the current connection.

 ## Return